 - 4-6 tablespoons very cold milk or cream

 - In a large mixing bowl, cream the butters and shortening until smooth, about 3-5 minutes

-- Add vanilla and cream together
+- Add vanilla and milk (or cream) together

 - Gradually add 4-5 cups of powdered sugar